apeterson91/rbenvo/README.md

 ### Development Version

- Currently this package is only available via Github.
-In order to install the software use the following lines of R code
+As this package is under active development, it is currently only available via Github.
+In order to install `rbenvo`  use the following lines of R code

  ```r